|Credit Building Rating:||4.8 / 5|

 When you’re looking to build your credit, you’ll likely only be approved for certain credit building cards, many of which offer low credit limits and require a deposit or annual fee.
 You’ll also usually miss out on the bonuses and perks of more lucrative rewards cards.

-However, if you have trouble keeping up with due dates or are prone to overspending, the Petal Visa may not be the best fit, as the tradeoff for its rewards and simplicity may be a higher APR than some other credit cards.
+However, if you have trouble keeping up with due dates or are prone to overspending, the Petal 2 may not be the best fit, as the tradeoff for its rewards and simplicity may be a higher APR than some other credit cards.

 A unique cash back reward structure

 To start, you’ll earn 1 percent cash back on eligible purchases.
 This rate then increases to 1.25 percent after you make six on-time, monthly payments, and to 1.5 percent after 12 on-time, monthly payments, which is not far-off from the base rate of many of the best cash back cards available.
 You may also have the opportunity to earn 2 percent – 10 percent cash back from select merchants.

 No deposit required